Top 7 Hotel Trends for 2019 That Will Still Matter in 2020

 Why pay for that trip to California?

-Why not travel on the company dime, and then extend the stay a few days to get more bang for the buck?
+Why not travel on the company dime, get your work done and then extend the stay a few days to get more bang for the buck?

 At least this is what many younger travelers are asking themselves when wanderlust coincides with work’s travel requirements.